-By Roy Burner - Minister of the Gospel
+By Roy Burner (Minister of the Gospel)

-However, there were others whose zeal for Christ was greatly damped; the power of godliness, and the vital heat of religion, being almost lost.
+However, there were others whose zeal for Christ was greatly dampened; the power of godliness, and the vital heat of religion, being almost lost.
 And through a love of the world, and of carnal ease and pleasure, the love of many grew cold; not entirely lost, but cold.

 There are many who continue to reject God's Unadulterated Word; allowing themselves to be captivated by a worldly environment, rather than a dedicated walk in the Lord according to the precepts of His Word.

-Scripture admonishes one to love not the world, neither the things that are in the world.
-For the world will one day pass away but he that does the will of God abides forever (1 John 2:15-17).
-World signifies the evil desire and sin that is so much part of human existence; since the downfall of Adam and Eve (Genesis 3:6).
+Scripture reveals: Love not the world, neither the things that are in the world.
+If any man love the world, the love of the Father is not in him.
+For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
+And the world passes away, and the lust thereof; but he that does the will of God abides forever (1 John 2:15-17).
+World signifies the evil desire and sin that is so much part of human existence; which would preclude a dedicated walk in the Lord.

 There are many today who have had a falling away from their former allegiance to God because they have allowed the allurement of the world to capture their heart rather than a dedicated walk in the Lord!
 There is no longer the inner desire, as the Apostle Paul stated in writing to the church at Corinth: Be you steadfast, unmovable, always abounding in the work of the Lord, inasmuch as you know that your labor is not in vain (futile) in the Lord (1 Corinthians 15:58).